johsteffens/beth/README.md

 <a name = "binding"></a>
 ### Associative Binding
 Concurrent dynamic associations between *types*, *reflections*, and *perspectives* are accomplished by two kinds of hashmaps: The frontend represents a cache using lock-free linear probing.
 The backend is realized via memory efficient cuckoo-hashing.

+<a name = "RTTI"></a>
+### RTTI (self awareness)
+Runtime type information is represented as hash value of the (text-based) objects identifier.
+A perspective stores this type-hash value about itself and another about the object it describes.
+Optionally, an object may store its type-hash as first value (type `aware_t`).
+Such an object is considered *self-aware*.
+For self-aware objects perspective functions can retrieve the required perspective automatically.

 <a name = "memory-management"></a>
 ### Memory Management & Garbage Collection